 In order for CSCS to recognise trainee positions they require training courses to be validated and have asked CIfA to do this.
 The key criteria for a training programme to be recognised by CIfA are that it

 CIfA and FAME are working to support all organisations to put in place robust training that works for both employers and employees.
 CIfA is preparing an outline training plan aligned to National Occupational Standards for Registered Organisations and others to use if required.
 You can also find examples of detailed training plans on our website at www.archaeologists.net/trainingtoolkit.
 Further advice and guidance on setting up a structured training programme is available in the recent Professional Practice Paper and template learning agreements are also available.
-If you need further support, please contact Kate Geary at kate.geary [at] archaeologists.net.
+If you need further support, please contact Anna Welch at anna.welch [at] archaeologists.net.

 This new scheme simply adds cost while providing no new benefit.
 Why have CIfA and FAME agreed to it?

-The changes to the CSCS scheme are being introduced by CSCS and the Construction Industry Council and apply to all construction related occupations previously covered by the CRO Card.
-CIfA and FAME are working with CSCS to ensure that the transition to the new arrangements is as smooth as possible.
+The changes to the CSCS scheme were introduced by CSCS and the Construction Industry Council and apply to all construction related occupations previously covered by the CRO Card.
+CIfA and FAME worked with CSCS to ensure that the transition to the new arrangements was as smooth as possible.